xupgit/compute_acceleration/rtl_kernel_wizard_lab.md

 ![](./images/rtlkernel_lab/FigRTLKernelLab-12.png)

-* Zoom in into the top section and see the control logic the wizard has generated the ap_start, ap_idle, and ap_done control signals
+* Zoom in into the top section and see the control logic, the wizard has generated the ap_start, ap_idle, and ap_done control signals

 ![](./images/rtlkernel_lab/FigRTLKernelLab-13.png)